Natural Sciences and Engineering Research Council of Canada (NSERC)

 Details for Alliance submissions are included below.
 Applications are accepted on a rolling basis.

-- Ask the representative at each of your partner organizations to complete a Partner Organization Form.
+- Ask the representative at each of your partner organizations to complete a Partner Organization Form, which includes the Partner Organization Profile (one-pager).

 - Applicants must invite their partner organization representative to complete the information online.
 When completing the Application for a Grant (Form 101), the applicant will provide an email address for the partner organization representative.
 An invitation with a personalized URL will then be sent to that email address.
 Once completed by the partner organization representative, the form will be automatically linked to the application.
 This change will enable: